 In \cite{doan-a}, we showed that the action of the automorphism group of the second Hirzebruch surface $\F$, denoted by $G$, on $\F$ does not extend to its formally semi-universal deformation $\hat{\mathcal{X}}$.
 A question naturally posed by the anonymous referee is if the $G$-action extends to the restriction of $\hat{\mathcal{X}}$ on the $n^{\text{th}}$-infinitesimal neighborhood of the base space, which we denote by $\hat{\mathcal{X}}_n$, for small value $n$ (cf. \cite[Remark 4.1]{doan-a}).
 The answer is obviously yes for $n=1$, which follows immediately from the semi-universality of the deformation considered therein.
 We even claimed without any proof that the first order is the best one up to which the $G$-action extends.
 Unfortunately, our somewhat tricky method used there, did not succeed in responding to this question in case that $n\geq 2$.
-Therefore, in this short note, we shall justify that it is only true in general for $n=1$ by the power series method, i.e. extending the vector fields on $\F$, generated by $G$, together with their Lie bracket relations, order by order (cf. Theorem \ref{t1.6.1} below).
-This could be served as an vidid illustration for Murphy's law in algebraic geometry.
-It is the content of $\S$\ref{se2}, $\S$\ref{se3} and $\S$\ref{se4}.
+Therefore, in this short note, we shall justify that it is only true in general for $n=1$ by a standard but extremely powerful method in deformation theory - the power series method, i.e. extending simultaneously the vector fields generated by $G$ on $\F$, together with their Lie bracket relations, order by order (cf. Theorem \ref{t1.6.1} below).
+The obstruction will reveals itself naturally right in the second order.
+Consequently, this example could be served as a vidid illustration for Murphy's law in algebraic geometry.
+It is nothing but the content of $\S$\ref{se2} and $\S$\ref{se4}.